rjpw/rjpw.github.io/_posts/2015-2-7-visual-architect-ii.md

 If we want to start off with the default node types defined by Node-RED, we can wrap the midi test code from Part I in a bi-directional UDP facade, then sneak the whole thing into Node-RED's global context.
 Here is the updated script called "midiforwarder.js".

 Lines 12 and 13 open the MIDI device for input and output.
 If your device is on a different port you can change that on line 3.
 Lines 16-19 forward MIDI messages to a UDP port that we can put into our visual workflow.
 Node-RED's UDP input supports Buffers, simple strings, or base64 encoded strings.
 We have chosen to use a buffer since this is nice and compact, and it makes it easy to parse in our workflow.
-Lines 22-24 will let define a UDP node that ultimately writes to the MIDI device.
+Lines 22-24 will us let define a UDP node that ultimately writes to the MIDI device.
 You may notice a distinct lack of error checking here.
-We will be handling that responsibility in the visual editor.
+We will be handling that responsibility as our API prototype evolves, but first we'll focus on basic functionality.

 {% highlight javascript linenos=table %}
 var dgram = require('dgram')